maraujo010/ckanclient/README.md

 # ckanclient
-python test: get info from ckan api
+python test: get info from ckan api using multiple asynchronous requests

 - Fetches datasets using the CKAN API from http://beta.ckan.org and stores them in python data structures
 - Calculates the amount of published datasets on http://beta.ckan.org